Hip Replacement Surgery

 What happens during hip replacement surgery?

-Hip replacement requires a stay in a hospital.
-Procedures may vary depending on your condition and your doctor's practices.
+Hip replacement usually requires a stay in a hospital.
+Procedures may vary depending on your condition and your healthcare provider's practices.

 Hip replacement surgery is performed while you are asleep under general anesthesia or sedated under spinal anesthesia.
 Your anesthesiologist will discuss this with you in advance.